Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the

 \subsection{Mass distributions}

-Very massive BH-BH detections with masses in the putative pair instability mass gap have attracted attention as possibly being lensed, most notably GW190521 \citep[e.g.][]{GW190521prop}.
-We therefore consider the $\tm$ distribution as a tool for selecting candidate lensed BH-BH mergers.
-Figure~\ref{fig:contours} shows that the majority of lensed BH-BH mergers do not have anomalously large $\tm$, with just 20 per cent and 5 per cent of them having $\tm>50\,\rm M_\odot$ in LIGO's third and fifth runs respectively.
-The ``ordinariness'' of the predicted $\tm$ values of lensed BH-BH mergers is caused by the declining slope of the BH mass function \citepalias{GWTC3}, as implemented in all of our mass function models (Table~\ref{tab:pops}) -- i.e.\ there are relatively few BH-BH mergers of intrinsically high mass available to be magnified into objects of apparently anomalous mass.
-In summary, selecting candidate lensed BH-BH mergers based on $\tm$ is an inefficient approach.
-For the avoidance of doubt, we stress that we do not interpret Figure~\ref{fig:contours} as indicating that most BH-BH detections are lensed, and draw attention to the relative detection rates of lensed GWs listed in Table~\ref{tab:relative}.
+In this Section we use Figure~\ref{fig:contours} to consider the $\tm$ distribution as a tool for selecting candidate lensed GWs.

+The majority of lensed BH-BH mergers do not have anomalously large $\tm$, with just 20 per cent and 5 per cent of them having $\tm>50\,\rm M_\odot$ in LIGO/Virgo's third and fifth runs respectively.
+The ``ordinariness'' of the predicted $\tm$ values of lensed BH-BH mergers is caused by the declining slope of the BH mass function \citepalias{GWTC3}, as implemented in all of our mass function models (Table~\ref{tab:pops}) -- i.e.\ there are relatively few BH-BH mergers of intrinsically high mass available to be magnified so as to appear to have anomalously large mass.
+Selecting candidate lensed BH-BH mergers based on $\tm$ is therefore inefficient.
+We stress that we do not interpret Figure~\ref{fig:contours} as indicating that most BH-BH detections to date are lensed, and draw attention to the relative detection rates of lensed GWs listed in Table~\ref{tab:relative}.

-In contrast, selecting candidate lensed NS-NS based on their predicted $\tm$ distribution appears promising because the $\tm$-distribution of lensed NS-NS mergers peaks within the mass gap between NS and BH (Figures~\ref{fig:contours}).
-The key point is that the lensed NS-NS population is predicted to peak in this region of parameter space, as opposed to the tail of lensed BH-BH mergers at $\tm>50\,\rm M_\odot$ noted above.
-The fraction of lensed NS-NS mergers predicted to be inferred by LVK to be in this mass gap at $2.5<\tm<5\,\rm M_\odot$ is 62 per cent in their fifth run -- i.e. $\simeq12\times$ more efficient as an approach for candidate lensed GW selection than the 5 per cent discussed above for lensed BH-BH candidates.
-We also checked the robustness of this conclusion with respect to the different NS mass functions that we considered (Table~\ref{tab:pops}), finding that $\gtrsim50$ per cent of lensed NS-NS detections being inferred in low latency as residing in the lower mass gap is a robust prediction across all of the NS mass functions.
+Selecting candidate lensed NS-NS based on $\tm$ appears promising because the predicted $\tm$-distribution of lensed NS-NS mergers peaks within the mass gap between NS and BH (Figures~\ref{fig:contours}).
+Crucially, the lensed NS-NS $\tm$ distribution \emph{peaks} in this region of parameter space, in contrast to the \emph{tail} of lensed BH-BH mergers at $\tm>50\,\rm M_\odot$ discussed above.
+The fraction of lensed NS-NS mergers predicted to be inferred by the LVK collaboration to be in this mass gap at $2.5<\tm<5\,\rm M_\odot$ is 62 per cent in their fifth run -- i.e. $\simeq12\times$ more efficient as an approach for candidate lensed GW selection than the 5 per cent discussed above for lensed BH-BH candidates.
+This is insensitive to the choice of NS population model (Table~\ref{tab:pops}): $\gtrsim50$ per cent of lensed NS-NS detections reside in the lower mass gap for all of the NS mass functions considered.